z-maria-cloud/gachabits/README.md

 ## What's included

-- `gachabit.json`: contains the words
+- `gachabits.json`: contains lists of words
-- `analysis.py`: lists the words categories and counts the total words included in the JSON file
+- `analysis.py`: lists the word categories and counts the total words included in the JSON file
 - `example.py`: simple use case example

 *more coming soon*